prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 * Compressed responses - all bid responses from the bidder’s server must be gzipped.
 * Bid responses may not use JSONP - all requests must be AJAX with JSON responses.
 * All user-sync activity must be registered via the provided functions - the platform will place all registered syncs in the page after the auction is complete, subject to publisher configuration.
+* Adapters may not use the $$PREBID_GLOBAL$$ variable.
+Instead, they must load any necessary functions and call them directly.

 <div class="alert alert-danger" role="alert">
   <p>